alexj/Raycast-Commands/README.md

 ### Special Cases
 There is a section in the script that maps common cities, acronyms (NYC for New York City, ATX for Austin, Texas) or regions to specific timezones.
 You can add more if you're comfortable.

-See the file `timezone_list.csv` to see the full list of available timezones (made available by your system and surfaced through the `[zoneinfo](https://docs.python.org/3/library/zoneinfo.html#module-zoneinfo)`).
+See the file `timezone_list.csv` to see the full list of available timezones (made available by your system and surfaced through the [zoneinfo](https://docs.python.org/3/library/zoneinfo.html#module-zoneinfo)).

 ## To-Do
-- Determiene how to disable copy-to-clipboard as it now pastes directly
+- Determine how to disable copy-to-clipboard as it now pastes directly

 ### Credits & Acknowledgements